daviddenton/fintrospect/README.md

 ```

 #####Test it
-Fintrospect ships with a testing trait ```TestingFintrospectRoute```, which you can mix into your tests in order to validate your routes.
+Fintrospect ships with a testing trait ```TestingFintrospectRoute```, which you can mix into your tests in order to validate your declared server-side routes.

 ###Upgrading?
 See the [Roadmap/Release Notes/Migration Guide](https://github.com/daviddenton/fintrospect/blob/master/RELEASE.md)